NORTHERN LIGHTS OBSERVATION ADVICE

 e. weather forecasts and solar activity forecasts, regardless of the source, should be taken with a grain of salt.

 f. aurora photography with a point and shoot camera is generally useless and will irritate those around you if your flash goes off.
 We do not allow flash cameras at our (exclusive) observation venues.
+But if the Lights are sufficiently bright a smart phone may capture them.

 g. when you see your first really good auroral display it will be a thrill of a lifetime.